Why Study in the Netherlands

 Studying in the Netherlands (also known as Holland) can be an amazing experience.
 It has a lot of real world benefits.
 The education system is world class and can be either research based or practical depending on what suits your needs.
 It is also a more affordable option compared to the UK or USA.
 The Netherlands Universities all have English taught programs and most of the population speaks English.

-A BREAKDOWN OF WHAT IT TAKES TO STUDY IN IRELAND
+A BREAKDOWN OF WHAT IT TAKES TO STUDY IN THE NETHERLANDS

 Dutch higher education has a binary system, which means that you can choose between two types of education: Research-oriented education, offered by research universities; Higher professional education, offered by universities of applied sciences.
 A third, smaller branch of higher education is provided by institutes for international education, which offer program’s designed especially for international students.